Scuba Diving in Cenotes

-The Riviera Maya offers a vast number of caves and cavern diving sites in a relatively small area.
+The Riviera Maya offers many cenotes for cave and cavern diving in a relatively small area.
 Under the jungle of the Yucatan Peninsula in Mexico, a completely different world opens up to scuba divers.

 Most Cenote dives reach a maximum depth of 15 meters / 50 feet, with virtually no current.
 There are also a handful of deep Cenotes in the area for experienced divers.

 Some caverns have haloclines, where freshwater and saltwater join, creating a change in density and an incredible underwater visual effect.